 Houses built before 1975 or so often contain asbestos insulation around heating systems, in ceilings, and in many other areas.
 Until 1981, asbestos was also used in many other building materials, such as vinyl floors and tile.

-If you’re concerned that a material contains asbestos and is airborne or about to be (for example, you have insulation that is falling apart, or drywall is crumbling due to recent home remodel), hire a trained and accredited asbestos professional to assess the situation and make any necessary repairs.
+If you're concerned that a material contains asbestos and is airborne or about to be (for example, you have insulation that is falling apart, or drywall is crumbling due to recent home remodel), hire a trained and accredited asbestos professional to assess the situation and make any necessary repairs.
 When removal is necessary, hire trained asbestos removal specialists, and make sure the debris is legally disposed of in approved hazardous waste disposal sites.
-For details on hiring asbestos experts, see the Nolo article Asbestos Professionals: Should You Hire One?

 If you are planning any house remodeling in an area you suspect contains asbestos material, be sure to find out whether or not that's the case before you start the work.